Leadership & Management

 share this story

 Workplace teams are somewhat like a family.
 And any time a group of people with wildly different personalities are forced to coexist together – whether it’s at the Thanksgiving table or the conference table – things don’t always go smoothly.
-While some teams are blessed with personality types that balance each other well, many have one or two dominant personalities who throw the dynamic off-kilter.
+While some teams are blessed with personality types that balance each other well, many have a dominating personality (or two) who throw the dynamic off-kilter.

 It takes courage to confront this problem, but it’s vital if you want to restore harmony within your team.
 Whether you’re a manager of a domineering employee, a colleague wanting to rein in a teammate’s behavior, or a professional trying to curb your own tendency to take over, here’s how to effectively tackle this common issue.